Classic DP: 0-1 Knapsack Problem

 Note

-in the function signature is just the length of the wt
+in the function signature is simply the length of the wt

-is redundant.
-However, to reflect the original 0-1 knapsack problem, I've included this parameter N
+redundant.
+However, to preserve the essence of the 0-1 knapsack problem, I have included it.
+You can omit this parameter when writing your own code.

-With this, the knapsack problem is solved.
-In my opinion, this is a relatively simple dynamic programming problem because the derivation of the state transition is quite natural.
-Basically, once you clearly define the dp
+With this, the knapsack problem is resolved.
+In my opinion, this is a relatively straightforward dynamic programming problem, as the derivation of the state transition is quite natural.
+Once you clearly define the dp

 Related Problems